Rosa Elena Curruchich: Exhibitions

 In 1979, Curruchich work premiered at the French Institute in Guatemala City.
 Her early work documented and reclaimed "the affective and political value of the parts of social life not often represented by male painters."

 Her first solo show after she died was "Rosa Elena Pinta" at TEOR/éTica, Costa Rica.
 Curated by Miguel A. López, the show included 11 paintings.
 In addition to the Venice Biennale, Curruchich's work has been shown at the exhibition "And if I devoted my life to one of its feathers?" at the Kunsthalle Wien in Vienna.
 It has received critical attention from Artforum magazine, in addition to other publications.
 Miguel A. Lopez has written.
 "Her work reveals the personal history and the way in which Indigenous women practise political actions through communal work, setting it apart from liberal, Western feminism."

 Personal life

 Curruchich was the granddaughter of Andrés Curruchich who was an important Chapin painter.

-Curruchich died in January of 2005 from diabetes complications.
+Curruchich died in January 2005 from diabetes complications.